-Existing approaches~\cite{costanzino2024multimodal,wang2023multimodal,weninger2018segmentation} primarily focus on a single scene.
-As shown in Fig.~\ref{fig:Teaser}a, they assume each model is dedicated to processing a fixed modality and a single product class.
-However, in real-world scenarios, various product classes and distinct sensors are typically involved in AD.
-As shown in Fig.~\ref{fig:Teaser}c, actual industrial manufacturing necessitates the use of infrared cameras for detecting internal component damage in the ``Light'' product, while RGB and 3D sensors are essential for identifying color and geometric defects in the ``Foam'' product.
-Customizing specific models for each modality and class leads to severe model fragmentation and memory overhead.
-Although multi-class methods~\cite{you2022unified,luo2025exploring} alleviate part of issue with class-shared models, they struggle to adapt to complex modality combinations and diverse scenes.
-Recently, unified vision models~\cite{zhao2024spider,wang2023seggpt,potlapalli2023promptir} have demonstrated that one architecture and parameter set can handle various tasks.
-Inspired by this, we aim to develop a unified unsupervised anomaly detection framework across multiple scenes that supports multi-modal inputs, and predicts multiple semantic classes, as illustrated in Fig.~\ref{fig:Teaser}b and Fig.~\ref{fig:Teaser_Comparison}a.
-Achieving this goal poses two key challenges: \textbf{1) Large domain heterogeneity.} The intricate interplay between diverse modalities and classes introduces large variations in appearance, illumination, scale, background, and anomaly semantics, making consistent representation learning and anomaly discrimination difficult. \textbf{2) Practical constraints on efficiency and continual learning.} A practical unified AD model must ensure high accuracy, fast inference, sparse computation, and adapt to new classes or modalities without catastrophic forgetting.
+Recently, unified vision models~\cite{zhao2024spider,wang2023seggpt,potlapalli2023promptir} have demonstrated that a single architecture and parameter set can handle various tasks.
+Inspired by these, we aim to develop a unified unsupervised anomaly detection framework across multiple scenarios that supports multi-modal inputs, and predicts multiple semantic classes, as illustrated in Fig.~\ref{fig:Teaser}b and Fig.~\ref{fig:Teaser_Comparison}a.
+Achieving this goal poses two key challenges: \textbf{1) Large domain heterogeneity.} The intricate interplay among diverse modalities and classes introduces large variations in appearance, illumination, scale, background, and anomaly semantics, making consistent representation learning and anomaly discrimination difficult. \textbf{2) Practical constraints on efficiency and continual learning.} A practical unified AD model must ensure high accuracy, fast inference, sparse computation, and adapt to new classes or modalities without catastrophic forgetting.
 Existing multi-class AD models~\cite{you2022unified,he2024mambaad} share a reconstruction path across classes.
-Although parameter-efficient, this shared path fails to capture domain- and class-specific nuances, resulting in poor normal pattern reconstruction and high false alarms.
+Although parameter-efficient, this shared path aggravates domain interference, resulting in poor normal pattern reconstruction and high false alarms.
 As shown in Fig.~\ref{fig:Teaser_Comparison}b, these methods may distort decision boundaries and misclassify normal regions as anomalies.